In public relations, political communication is also known as ‘public affairs.’

 Are your local politicians keeping up with the times?

-Characteristics of a Digital Politician
+14 Characteristics of Digital First Politicians

-A digital politician conveys her message with authentic passion.
+2. The digital politician conveys her message with authentic passion.

 Most politicians are comfortable with turning up the heat when facing an opponent in a debate.
-But most politicians find it difficult to authenticly convey that same passion in a Youtube- or Snapchat video.
+But most politicians find it difficult to authentically convey that same passion in a Youtube- or Snapchat video.

 Most politicians are using social media as a broadcast medium for generic political content.
-But most politicians have yet to realize that online followers, whether on Instagram or Twitter, are actively seeking unique voices and tonalities.
+But most politicians have yet to realise that online followers, whether on Instagram or Twitter, are actively seeking unique voices and tonalities.

 Most politicians take to online communication to raise awareness and seek support for their agenda.
 But most politicians would be far more successful if they first discussed and ensured support for their messages in smaller forums and backchannels.

-A digital politician engages in two-way communication.
+7. The digital politician engages in respectful two-way communication.

 Most politicians don’t want the hassle of speaking directly with insignificant people in social media.
 But most politicians don’t fully understand the online equivalent of connecting with ‘regular folks’ in the streets, listening to their stories, and shaking their hands.

-A digital politician nurtures a multi-platform brand.
+9. The digital politician nurtures a multi-platform personal brand.

-A digital politician promotes a multimedia experience.
+10. The digital politician promotes a multimedia experience.

 Most politicians treat online communication as a traditional medium like any other.
-But most politicians should leverage the internet to convey the sound of their laughter, the tone of their empathy, and the idiosyncracies of how their bodies move.
+But most politicians should leverage the internet to convey the sound of their laughter, the tone of their empathy, and the idiosyncrasies of how their bodies move.

 Most politicians think the internet is a great way to reach new audiences.
 But most politicians would get better results if they focused almost entirely on communicating efficiently with their already existing tribe.

 Most politicians are happy if their messages are reaching the right audiences in the right place at the right time.
-But most politicians should instead focus on providing their online following with relevant ‘call-to-actions’ aimed at those who care enough to take action.
+But most politicians should instead focus on providing their online following with relevant call-to-actions aimed at those who care enough to take action.

-Do you agree that today’s politicians must ‘live and breathe’ digital?
+Do you agree that today’s politicians must live and breathe digital?
 Please share and discuss in the comments.